 Of course, just like you can’t time the stock market, it’s nearly impossible to time your home purchase with the best mortgage rates.

-While the past five years have held some of the most affordable interest rates ever, according to the Federal Home Loan Mortgage Corporation, a Bankrate survey shows most mortgage professionals believe rates are trending up.
-If you’re a prospective home buyer, you have a rare window of opportunity to secure a low mortgage rate that could save you thousands of dollars.
+The past five years have held some of the most affordable interest rates ever, according to the Federal Home Loan Mortgage Corporation, and their recent forecast predicts the trend will continue for 2018.(1,2) If you’re a prospective home buyer, you have a rare window of opportunity to secure a low mortgage rate that could save you thousands of dollars.

 - Property taxes

-Want to pay more on your mortgage?
-Be sure to specify that you want any extra money to go toward the principal only, not an advance payment that prepays interest.
+If you want to pay more on your mortgage, be sure to specify that you want any extra money to go toward the principal only, not an advance payment that prepays interest.

 9. What happens after you get preapproved for a home mortgage loan?

 Why not partner with a real estate pro who can save you time, stress and money on your home purchase?
-We can connect you with a high-octane real estate agent in your area who’s earned Dave’s seal of trust.
-You can find a pro near you today!
+I can connect you with a high-octane real estate agent in your area who’s earned my seal of trust.